 It's hard, but not impossible.
 The belief in witchcraft is so widespread in Indonesia that some dukun are treated like mystical celebrities.
 Former presidents like Gen. Suharto, prominent politicians, top businessmen have all been rumored to seek the help of shamans and witch doctors—often rewarding the sorcerers with substantial payments for services rendered.

 The Indonesian Council of Ulema (MUI), the country's leading Islamic organization, tried to dampen beliefs in black magic by issuing a fatwa against witchcraft that declared the practice haram.
-But it's done little to change the minds of many Indonesian Muslims.
+But it's done little change the minds of many Indonesian Muslims.
 A survey by the Pew Research Center in 2012 found that 69 percent of Indonesian Muslims believed in witchcraft.

 "Santet itself is the immaterial energy of inanimate objects like nails, screws, iron, anything really.
 The energy is then transferred into the target's body to cause harm."—Dewi Sundari